henryksarat/zk-commitment-eth/README.md

 # Rational Commitment

 A Solidity implementation of rational number commitments using elliptic curves.
+Implementation includes being able to create a commitment as the prover with two rational numbers that have different denominators.
+As the verifier you are able to verify the addition of two rational number commitments with the commitment and the result of the addition of the two rational numbers.

 The commitment and the verificaiton is implemented.

 ## Overview